MariusGiebenhain/corona_db/README.md

     Port:      '5432'

 A script which demonstrates the usage of psycopg2 to directly query the server and the according SQL-commands is included in the examples folder (the example requires *matpyplot* to be installed).
+Several interesting plots on case shares and neccessary query routines are provided with it.

+A second example script shows how to add additional tables to the local database.
+In it the number of hospitals and hospital beds as reported in 2017 by GENESIS are added.

 -----
 **Local Installation**